 Short Fiction copyright 2013 by Zoe Zuniga

-I have been hitching for about 6 hours from Vermont, through New Hampshire and back to the coast of Maine and I am almost back home to pick up my stuff and move to Vermont.
+I have been hitching for about six hours from Vermont, through New Hampshire, and back to the coast of Maine.
+I’m almost back home to pick up my stuff and move to Vermont.
 My backpack is getting a little heavy.

 I am feeling pretty proud of myself for getting all the way back to my town, hitching on my own without any problems.
 This should be the last ride I have to take to get to the apartment.